n0rb3r7/norbert-blog/content/about.md

 {{< figure src="/images/norbert-stange-in-osaka.jpg" title="Me at Osaka Castle" class="Image__medium" >}}

-Of course, as the geek I am, I`m into overclocking computers/ phones, anime, *mechas* and more stuff that you'll have to ask me about.
+Of course, as the geek I am, I\`m into overclocking computers/ phones, anime, _mechas_ and more stuff that you'll have to ask me about.
 Oh and I :heart: Japan.

-And I'd like to say, *never stop learning*. :octopus:
+And I'd like to say, _never stop learning_. -super corny, but yeah- :octopus: